The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

 \subsubsection{Interferometry}

 The nearby active star $\zeta$~And is among the so far few stars for which a global surface temperature map has been successfully constructed via aperture synthesis imaging \citep{Roettenbacher2016}.
-The data, which were obtained with the interferometric CHARA Array at a wavelength of 1600\,nm and an angular resolution of 0.5\,mas, reveal variations in the surface temperature that are related to starspots.
+The data, which were obtained with the interferometric Center for High Angular Resolution Astronomy (CHARA) Array at a wavelength of 1600\,nm and an angular resolution of 0.5\,mas, reveal variations in the surface temperature that are related to starspots.

 Interferometric observations are possible with present technology only for bright stars with large angular sizes; these are typically red giants.
-Recent work has enabled constraints on the spot locations for the K2V exoplanet host $\epsilon$ Eridani through a combination of RV spectroscopy, \TESS{} photometry, and CHARA and MIRC-X interferometry \citep{Roettenbacher2022}, though the spot detections are marginal with this dataset, underscoring the challenge of imaging exoplanet hosts.
+Recent work has enabled constraints on the spot locations for the K2V exoplanet host $\epsilon$ Eridani through a combination of RV spectroscopy, \TESS{} photometry, and interferometry with the Michigan InfraRed Combiner-eXeter (MIRC-X) six-telescope interferometric imager at the CHARA array \citep{Roettenbacher2022}, though the spot detections are marginal with this dataset, underscoring the challenge of imaging exoplanet hosts.
 Thus, the primary utility of optical interferometry at present is in enabling a better understanding of possible configurations of active regions on stellar surfaces, which can be compared to theoretical models to provide constraints on the stellar dynamo.
 In the context of transmission spectroscopy, an important step is theoretical modeling of the differences between the dynamo and resultant magnetic fields between typical planet-hosting stars and the giants that are observable with optical interferometry.